We went undercover in a Chinese MDMA factory

 “We need to discuss this in private,” Tim says, feigning annoyance.
 “This is not what we agreed.”

-We leave calmly, refusing Janet’s request for a photo in the lobby, and as we leave the building the tension ramps up as we get in the van, and drive at careful speed with an eye on the mirrors, copying the memory cards from our cameras, making multiple backups.
+We leave calmly, refusing Janet’s request for a photo in the lobby, and as we leave the building the tension ramps up as we get in the van, and drive at careful speed with an eye on the mirrors, copying the memory cards from our cameras, making multiple backups of the MDMA-making process.
 Down a side-street, we check our footage.
 Yes.
 Job done.
 Janet won’t be jailed.
 Her face will be pixelated, anonymised.
 It’s job done.

 We head out for a meal and celebrate, then go for beers.
 At last, it’s time to get some rest.
 But I can’t sleep.